Immigration detention in the United Kingdom: The Tinsley Model

 unacceptable" and that "staff talked openly about an increased prison culture encroaching on Tinsley House's previously relaxed atmosphere".
 The gradual erosion of the centre's initial regime of "Caring Custody" effectively marked the end of the "Tinsley Model" and with it the dynamic of the chaplaincy's intensive pastoral care which had been a fundamental feature of the model.

 Deaths in immigration custody

-The Government does not routinely publish the number of detainees who die in custody, but data mapping by INQUEST suggests that a further three individuals died while being held under Immgiration Act Powers during 2016, nine in 2017, three in 2018 and one in 2019.
+The Government does not routinely publish the number of detainees who die in custody, but data mapping by INQUEST suggests that a further three individuals died while being held under Immigration Act Powers during 2016, nine in 2017, three in 2018 and one in 2019.
 In 2018, the Government announced that it would begin publishing data on deaths in IRCs for the first time.
 However, the definitive annual number of deaths in detention remain unknown, as quarterly Home Office statistics do not differentiate between deaths and detainees leaving detention for "other" reasons.

 In total, there have been at least 40 deaths in immigration custody since 1989, including: